jackcogdill/bluetooth-packet-parser/README.md

 ## About

 This bluetooth packet parser is written in [Octave](https://www.gnu.org/software/octave/)<sup>1</sup> for security research at the [Hume Center](http://hume.vt.edu/) at Virginia Tech.
+This code finds and parses bluetooth packets from raw channel traffic.

 <sup>1</sup>An open source clone of Matlab